StefanNede/text_editor/README.md

 # text_editor
-A text editor for python code that outputs the result in the window
+A text editor for python code that outputs the result in the window, which has a dark and light mode.
+Made in php and jquery

 Example: